Isaías A. Rodríguez |

-that after the Virgin Mary, no other woman has influenced the Church as much as
+Virgin Mary, no other woman has influenced the Church as much as Saint Teresa

-Saint Teresa of Jesus.
-Here are some of the words that usually accompany the name
+of Jesus.
+Here are some of the words that usually accompany the name of the saint,

-of the saint, - ecstasy, poet, mystic, religious, God, feminist, passion, reformer,
+- ecstasy, poet, mystic, religious, God, feminist, passion, reformer, meditation,

-meditation, visionary, delirium, wisdom ...
-She is a sure point of reference on
+visionary, delirium, wisdom ...
+She is a sure point of reference on the spiritual

-doctors who asked themselves if the woman was "a human being", when Teresa de
+asked themselves if the woman was "a human being", when Teresa de Jesús, with

-Teresa de Cepeda y Ahumada was born on March 28, 1515.
-She was the fifth
+de Cepeda y Ahumada was born on March 28, 1515.
+She was the fifth of twelve brothers;

-de Cepeda's greatest hobbies.
-From there, he knew from a very young age the cavalry
+greatest hobbies.
+From there, he knew from a very young age the cavalry deeds

-these stories come, that at the age of seven he tried to escape with her brother
+stories come, that at the age of seven he tried to escape with her brother Rodrigo

-Rodrigo to become a martyr in Moorish lands.
-Her adventure ended before he could
+to become a martyr in Moorish lands.
+Her adventure ended before he could cross

 the brothers spent their afternoons playing at being hermits in the home garden.